 Can you smooth your risk, like Rubin did?
 The first place to look is to pool that risk, and find a symbiotic, complimentary relationship.
 If you are Mike Miller in the story above, your first step is to do an inventory of underutilized resources at your company.
 Do you pay rent for 24 hours per day but only use 14?
 Do you have a fleet of vehicles that sit in a warehouse?
+If so, it may be time to get this business up and running!
+It may also help you to know that through the use of a GPS tracking system, looking after these vehicles may not be as hard as you once thought.
 Paying for server space you don’t need?
+Maybe that money would be better spent with something similar to network services dallas to improve the efficiency of your cloud systems.
 Look for a dance partner to offload that cost.

 Elimination step functions, and the subscription economy — If you are Seth Rubin in this story, either trying to start or trying to expand, you are facing what economists call a step function – you are facing a large initial investment to move forward at all.
 It a bit like running out of salt when baking that last batch of cookies.
 You might need just a pinch, but you have to run out and buy a whole box.
 Unless you find Mike Miller, who enables you to open a business for $5,000.
 Mike Miller might be a provider, too, like Zuora, a company that is enabling what’s called the “subscription economy.”
 Zuora tries to rent everything, so small firms don’t have to buy anything, completely eliminating step functions.